Using the "industrial" sharpies, fine and ultrafine point, I made two attempts at an AVR RFID card with integrated PCB antenna, with mixed results.

 Cricut Repair Info

 One way to get yourself a cheap Cricut machine is to buy a busted one off eBay.
 Try searching for both "broken cricut" and "defective cricut".
 Often you can win one for as low as $0.99 plus shipping for a Personal or Create model, or somewhat more for an Expression.
+Unfortunately, the supply has greatly dwindled over time since they stopped making the original three models.

 Where to get one